Childhood obesity remains a serious problem in the United States and around the world. Statistics from the World Health Organization, tell us that:

 Physical education is an important asset for students, and its benefits extend beyond battling obesity.
 Physical activity builds strong bones and muscles, improves fitness, reduces symptoms of anxiety and depression, and reduces the risk of developing conditions like heart disease, cancer, high blood pressure, and type 2 diabetes.
-The CDC added that students who are physically active tend to have better grades, school attendance, cognitive performance, and classroom behaviors.
+The Center for Disease Control’s Healthy Schools initiative partners with leaders from education fields to provide information on physical activity, school nutrition, chronic conditions, and school health services.
+The physical activity page emphasizes how keeping students physically active improves grades, test scores, and helps students focus.

 Building positive physical activity habits in your students can improve their physical and mental health.
 One way to do this is through incorporating songs that will keep them moving.
 Music for physical education classes can help encourage your students and create a fun atmosphere for activities.